fpracek/Martians/README.md

 It's my first assembly MSX game.

 The game format is ROM.

+it's for MSX2 computers only because it use Screen 0 text mode with 80 columns.

 I will appreace each suggestion to write a code more clean.